-It will be live streamed on YouTube and members of the public may watch remotely by clicking on the following link: Norfolk County Council YouTube
+It will be live streamed on YouTube and, members of the public may watch remotely by clicking on the following link: Norfolk County Council YouTube

-We also welcome attendance in person, but public seating is limited, so if you wish to attend please indicate in advance by emailing committees@norfolk.gov.uk.
+However, if you wish to attend in person it would be helpful if, you could indicate in advance that it is your intention to do so as public seating will be limited.
+This can be done by emailing committees@norfolk.gov.uk.

-We have amended the previous guidance relating to respiratory infections to reflect current practice but we still ask everyone attending to maintain good hand and respiratory hygiene and, at times of high prevalence and in busy areas, please consider wearing a face covering.

-Please stay at home if you are unwell, have tested positive for COVID 19, have symptoms of a respiratory infection or if you are a close contact of a positive COVID 19 case.
-This will help make the event safe for attendees and limit the transmission of respiratory infections including COVID-19.
+The Government has removed all COVID 19 restrictions and moved towards living with COVID-19, just as we live with other respiratory infections.
+However, to ensure that the meeting is safe we are asking everyone attending to practice good public health and safety behaviours (practising good hand and respiratory hygiene, including wearing face coverings in busy areas at times of high prevalence) and to stay at home when they need to (if they have tested positive for COVID 19; if they have symptoms of a respiratory infection; if they are a close contact of a positive COVID 19 case).
+This will help make the event safe for all those attending and limit the transmission of respiratory infections including COVID-19

-Prayers

-AGENDA

-1 Apologies
+Agenda

+1 To receive any apologies.

-2 Members to declare any interests
+2 Members to Declare any Interests

 If you have a Disclosable Pecuniary Interest in a matter to be considered at the meeting and that interest is on your Register of Interests you must not speak or vote on the matter.

-It is recommended that you declare that interest but it is not a legal requirement.
-If you have a Disclosable Pecuniary Interest in a matter to be considered at the meeting and that interest is not on your Register of Interests you must declare that interest at the meeting and not speak or vote on the matter.
+If you have a Disclosable Pecuniary Interest in a matter to be considered at the meeting and that interest is not on your Register of Interests you must declare that interest at the meeting and not speak or vote on the matter